RileySKrusky/post-install-config/README.md

 <h2>Configuration Steps</h2>

 1) Configuring Roles
-- Item 2
-- Item 3
-- Item 4
-- Item 5
+2) Configuring Departments
+3) Configuring Teams
+4) Ticket Permission
+5) Configuring Agents
+6) Adding New Users
+7) Configuring SLA's (Service Level Agreements)
+8) Creating Help Topics

 <h3> 1) Configuring Roles</h3>

 <p>In this step, I will be showing you how to configure roles to your employees/admins.
 First login to your Admin account with this link : "http://localhost/osTicket/scp/login.php".
 Once you are logged into your admin account, on the top right of the page you will see either "Agent Panel" or "Admin Panel".
-Make sure you are in the "Admin Panel".
-This will show you the roles you have by default, but it also shows you how to edit certain roles and how to create certain roles.
-In this tutorial, I will be creating a "Supreme Admin" role that will be able to do basically anything as an admin. </p>
+Make sure you are in the "Admin Panel", then go to "Agents" -> "Roles".
+This will show you the roles you have by default, but it also shows you how to edit certain roles and how to create certain roles. </p>

 <p>
 <img src="https://i.imgur.com/4YWjpPw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>